vishvAsa/AgamaH_vaiShNavaH/gauDIyaH/tattvam/vishvAsaH/nitya-karma-tiraskAra-vyavasthAH.md

 >  Bhagavan gives another statement here which is visheSha(as against sAmAnya in case of ordinary dhArmikas), now if pratyAvaya bhaiya remains after this, then that is agya-ullanghana

 #### Internal doctrine
-> "While bAbAjI sees sri baladeva as externally writing such books to just silence the noise but core sampradaya position (revealed to disciples) is that varNAshramadharma is irrelevant and useless." - R
+> "While SNB sees sri baladeva vidyAbhUShaNa as externally writing such books to just silence the noise but core sampradaya position (revealed to disciples) is that varNAshramadharma is irrelevant and useless." - R

 ### काम्य-कर्म-त्याग-पक्षः
 There is no prominent "vaDakalai" type faction among gauDIya-s.